DissiNL/ScreepsSegmentedMemory/MemoryLayout.md

 ####**What does it contain?**

-The `dirty` entry in `Memory.rawMemSegmentData` holds raw memory contents which hasn't been persisted yet due to the segments not being loaded.
+The `dirty` entry in `Memory.__rawMemSegmentData` holds raw memory contents which hasn't been persisted yet due to the segments not being loaded.

 The data structure it holds is as follows:
 ```javascript